inventables/x-carve-instructions/step04/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: The "rails" of the Makerslide are what the V-Wheels ride on.
+ <strong>Note:</strong> The "rails" of the Makerslide are what the V-Wheels ride on.
 Make sure they are pointed towards the front of the plate.
  </span>

 </div>